Brian1226/Priority-Queue/Specification.md

 ## Alternate Sequences

-2. The user clicks on the "Enable Dark Mode" option again instead.
+2. The user clicks on the "Enable Dark Mode" option again.
     * Dark mode gets reverted to default state.